sbv1307/energiAnalyse/Software/README.md

 ```

-## Version History
+## Software Version History

-Initial varsion:
+3.0.2 - Initial version.
+Previous versions were unmanaged.

 ### Issue #1 Solved

 Version 3.0.2: Push To Google.
 Before the current energy registration can be removed, it's required to be able to proceed sending daily reports to google.

 1 - Add a ´"post to Google" function to webhook.
 Solved
-2 - add the required modules to the energy worker, which can create the required GET request.
+2 - Add a table to PostgreSQL to collect energy meter totals (a kind of copy of the Google Sheet)

 ### Issue #2 - Solved

 README.md files for energy-webhook and -worker relocated, so they get copied to the docker image - this will reflect which verion is installed in the docker image.

+### Issue #3

+The cron job, which runs "post to Google" and opdate the Energy Meters Total tabel runs in UTC and not CET.
+Time Zone need to be added.